 The RIR analysis includes two alternatives: Alternative 1, the no-action alternative, and Alternative 2, which would remove the Pacific cod endorsement from any of the eight pot gear CP LLP licenses that currently hold a BS or AI area endorsement if that license was not credited with a minimum amount of catch in the sector during a defined period of time.
 Alternative 2 contains two options for the qualifying period, 2005-2019 (Option 1) and 2012-2019 (Option 2).
-Additionally, two suboptions (A and B) are proposed; however, based on the analysis of the LLP licenses' catch history during the relevant qualifying period(s), there is no apparent difference in outcomes between the two suboptions, and there is no difference in outcomes altogether.
-The net result is that, under Council staff's interpretation of Alternative 2, of the eight relevant LLP licenses, four would retain their Pacific cod endorsement under both qualifying periods, three licenses would lose their endorsement under both qualifying periods, three licenses would lose their endorsement under both qualifying periods, there licenses would lose their endorsement under both qualifying periods, three licenses would lose their endorsement depending on which qualifying period (Option 1 or Option 2) is selected.
+Additionally, two suboptions (A and B) are proposed; however, based on the analysis of the LLP licenses' catch history during the relevant qualifying period(s), there is no apparent difference in outcomes between the two suboptions, and there is no difference in outcomes compared to excluding the suboptions altogether.
+The net result is that, under Council staff's interpretation of Alternative 2, of the eight relevant LLP licenses, four would retain their Pacific cod endorsement under both qualifying periods, and one license would either retain or lose the endorsement depending on which qualifying period (Option 1 or Option 2) is selected.